Hermit-commits-code/accessible-react-ui-kit/README.md

 ## Testing

-Component functionality is manually verified in [`main.jsx`](./src/main.jsx) during development.
-Automated tests (using Jest and React Testing Library) are planned for future releases.
+All components are covered by professional, accessibility-first automated tests (Jest, React Testing Library, jest-axe).
+Every component robustly supports help text and custom className props, and all accessibility features are verified.

 To try the components in a real project, install the package from npm and import as shown above.